ergotu/worktrees.nvim/CODE_REVIEW.md

 **Date**: 2025-12-19 (Updated)
 **Reviewer**: Claude Code (Sonnet 4.5)
-**Commit**: Latest (error handling improvements)
+**Commit**: Latest (polish improvements complete)

 ## Executive Summary

-Overall Score: **9.0/10** (↑ from 8.0)
+Overall Score: **9.5/10** (↑ from 8.0)

-worktrees.nvim is a well-architected Neovim plugin with excellent code structure, modern APIs, and comprehensive type annotations. **All critical, high-priority, and medium-priority issues have been resolved.** Remaining improvements are low-priority polish items (logging, test coverage, minor optimizations).
+worktrees.nvim is a well-architected Neovim plugin with excellent code structure, modern APIs, and comprehensive type annotations. **All critical, high-priority, medium-priority, and most low-priority issues have been resolved.** Only 2 very-low-priority items remain (test-only fallback limitation and expanded test coverage).

 ---